This guide to starting a Connecticut LLC provides step-by–step instructions for filing formation documents and obtaining tax IDs.

 It is possible to use a template to draft an Operating Agreement.
 This document will serve as the governing document.
 It specifies the legalities of the LLC’s operation, such the annual meeting and the procedure for submitting it to creditors.
 The agreement will then be approved by you at your organizational meeting.

-Organise the Organizational Meeting
+Organize the Organizational Meeting

 The first meeting between members of an LLC is called the organizational meeting.
 In order to hold this meeting, you’ll need your operating agreements and the filed articles.
 Keep the minutes of this meeting.